 |I designed Scrooge's estate to have a heliport, pool, etc.|

 If I listed every single member of our remarkable "DuckTales"crew, this chapter would be 3 pages longer so please forgive me if I only mention a few.
-Fred Wolf wore the bill as "Top Duck" Producer with Tom Ruzicka watching his back, direction by Alan Zaslove and Steve Clark, with Tedd Anasti and Patsy Cameron story editing the "tales" supported by seasoned writer Mark Zaslove.
+Fred Wolf wore the bill as "Top Duck" Producer with Tom Ruzicka watching his back, direction by Alan Zaslove and Steve Clark, with Tedd Anasti and Patsy Cameron story editing the "tales" supported by seasoned writers such as Mark Zaslove.
 The Ducktales Art staff included our fearless leader, Brad Landreth as Art Director, Skip Morgan was his trusty associate, Mike Peraza on Key Layout Styling and concepts with Ed Wexler providing additional layouts.
 Storyboards were expertly sketched by Thom Enriquez, Rick Chidlaw, Marty Murphy, Steve Gordon and Hank Tucker ( They even allowed me to storyboard a couple of shows).
 Background Painting wizard Paro Hozumi brought breathtaking color into the settings assited by Gary Eggleston and topped off with Jill Stirdivant adding perfectly matching color models.

 Our character designs were greatly enhanced by a couple of friends of mine also from Disney features, Ed Gombert and Toby Shelton.
 I had contacted Ed and Toby, telling how much greener the grass was growing over at TV.
 To my happy surprise they liked my spiel and joined up.
 Toby went on to become a producer in later years at TV while Ed and I were to escape back to features for "Little Mermaid".
 For some reason a schism developed that wedged between the two animation divisions as far as what was perceived as "raiding" the feature talent pool.
 It sounds preposterous but it was very real.
 Staff was called in and asked not to contact feature folks about joining our ranks.
 I'm just glad we smuggled Ed and Toby out before the barb wire wall went up.
 Of course they never did discover the third escape tunnel...